apelan/crypto-vault/README.md

 Crypto Vault API is created using Java and web framework Spring Boot. <br>
 Secured using Bearer Authentication with [Json Web Tokens](https://jwt.io/). <br>
 All data is persisted in PostgreSQL database, integration tests are performed with H2 in-memory database. <br>
-Database migrations are performed with Flyway.
+Database migrations are performed with Flyway. <br>
 OpenAPI(Swagger) is used for API documentation.

 ### Link to access